cambiotraining/sars-cov-2-genomics/06-phylogeny.md

 Infers a tree that requires the fewest number of mutations needed along each branch of the tree to explain the data.

 This method can be inaccurate when there are long branches in the tree (this problem is referred to as "long branch attaction").
-For SARS-CoV-2 in particular, this is not a big problem, because the sequences tend to be very similar to each other.
+However, for SARS-CoV-2 this is not a big problem, because the sequences tend to be very similar to each other.

+In fact, a recent tool called _UShER_ has been developed for SARS-CoV-2 analysis using a parsimony-based method.
+This tool was developed to be very efficient at working with millions of samples, which is harder with maximum likelihood methods.

 #### Maximum Likelihood

+- Uses a probabilistic model for genome evolution.
 - Model of evolution:
   - DNA substituion model
     - JC69 assumes only one mutation rate
     - HKY85 assumes different mutation rates (transitions have different rates)
     - GTR is another one
   - Rate heterogeneity:
-    - Invariant sites
+    - Invariant sites - the model will assume that a certain proportion of the sites in the genome might never change.
-    - Rate variation (Gamma models used)
+    - Rate variation (Gamma models used) - the model will assume that different sites of the genome might evolve at different rates.
-- Generally, more complex models give better results (but take longer to run and require more data) -->
+- Generally, more complex models give better results (but are more computationally demanding and require more data)
+-
+-->